Drea, shortly before she unwillingly rode off into the sunset on her dog, Spot, circa 1985

 "I don't know if people thought I was over-qualified or under-qualified, but I couldn't even get a job waitressing.
 I had a bachelor's degree, was almost finished with my master's degree, knew a few languages, and had all of this training from the Army, but couldn't find a way to pay my bills."

 Finally, Drea found work as a 911 dispatcher and used her days off to seriously pursue her writing.
 "I'd spent the last decade trying to protect the world.
 I decided there was nothing wrong with trying a different approach - spreading love, laughter, and escape through my stories."
-She was signed by BHC Press who released Chasing Vengeance in 2017, an espionage novel infused with elements of her life in the intelligence field.
+She was signed by BHC Press who released Chasing Vengeance, an espionage novel infused with elements of her life in the intelligence field.

 Drea's grandmother spoke Polish and gave her a love for foreign languages.
 When she enrolled in college she studied German, French, Spanish, and Russian, hoping to one day be a book translator, as she loved to read.

 When she was in an English composition class in college, she wrote her final essay about the inspiring lesson of her Busia's outlook on life, in spite of her battles with cancer.
 Her professor kept her after the last day of class and told her that no matter what she did in life, she needed to continue writing - that she was born to be a writer.
 It was after that discussion, that Drea began to write fiction stories in her spare time.

 After she graduated college, she enlisted in the US Army and insisted that whatever job they assigned her, she be allowed to learn a foreign language.
 "If I was going to be asked to fight someone from another country some day, I thought the least I could do was to learn their language.
-Wars are often and started and ended with words - we have to learn to speak to each other."
+Wars are often started and ended with words - we have to learn to speak to each other."